 Speaking of Setsubun (節分), or a term that literally means dividing seasons, many Japanese would recall their childhood memories of mamemaki (豆まき): a game-like, family event that involves scattering beans and chanting “鬼は外! 福は内!” (“Evil out!
 Luck in!”) around the house during this time.

 Even many Japanese wonders what is the relationship between beans and the seasonal division actually is.
 While the seasonal division can trace its origin back to the Chinese lunar calendar, the beans scattering ritual is believed to be an original Japanese custom that was derived from past customs and rituals in the Imperial Palace and was adopted by the masses around the 15th century.

 Setsubun generally falls on February 3d, the day before the official arrival of spring depending on the year.
 Evil – or bad luck such as sickness in this context – is thought to be able to sneak in more easily at the turn of each season, so people in the past began various customs to try chasing it away.
 Mamemaki has become the most commonly practiced among these customs.

 Mamemaki is an event that takes place on the night of Setsubun.
-During this time the head of the household (father or the oldest son) traditionally tosses beans out of opened windows and doors of the house and chant “鬼は外!” (“oni wa soto!”), then close them and chant “福は内!” (“fuku wa uchi!”).
+During this time the head of the household (father or the oldest son) traditionally tosses beans out of opened windows and doors of the house and chants “鬼は外!” (“oni wa soto!”), then close them and chant “福は内!” (“fuku wa uchi!”).
 Starting from the center of the house, the tossing will end at the entrance hallway to symbolically chase the evil out of the house.

 In recent years, the custom has evolved into having the father wear a mask that resembles an oni (鬼 – demon), and have beans thrown at him by family members (usually children) who are singing the chant.
 A more precise version of “chasing away” the evil!